Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 She raises a brow.
 She hasn’t heard that one in a while.

-“The pleasure’s all mine,” Order says, stepping off with a relaxed, but forward trot.
+“The pleasure’s all mine,” Order says, stepping off with a relaxed, but purposeful trot.

 Order glances about, seeing through multiple houses at a time, and travels down the lane of a pleasant, barely-overcast Kanvanian morning.
 It’s quite typical for it to be raining around here, so she’s somewhat relieved that the consistent misery of Kanvane’s bad weather won’t be weighing down on her as well.
 She’s a fan of rain, but only when there’s a ceiling between herself and the downpour.